PascalSun/nlp-tlp.github.io/README.md

     group: PhD and Honours Projects
     ---

-The Nunjucks file knows where to put each of these values to render the page.
+The Nunjucks files describe where to put each of these values to render the page.

 ### Adding/editing/deleting new items

 If you want to add a new item (a person, news item, etc), the easiest way is to clone this repo, duplicate one of the files, edit it, and push back to the main branch.
+Eleventy builds the pages based off of the file structure in `/content`, like magic.

 Editing is similar - just edit the markdown file of the item you want to change, then push to main.